sandboxcoder/PythonTreeNode/readme.md

 This is your basic TreeNode implementation.
 I enjoy working with TreeNode data structures so figured it would be a good idea to put up a quick example.
-Below is an example photo of "Level order traversal":
+Below is a visualization of a  binary tree:

 ![Level Order Traversal example](level_order_traversal.png "Binary Tree")